-Record Producer & Mix Engineer for your album.
-If you can give me good work, I can deliver you a great record.
+Mix Engineer for your song or album.
+My specialty is mixing to the Story of your track - no point in being loud but pointless ;-) If you can give me good work, I can deliver you a great record.
 Winner Best Music Score WildSound 2011 for "Unrepentant" (film composer)

 Doing it ALL on your record makes no sense at all.
 It may have said you can on the DAW box.
 While technically true, you are a specialist in your craft, you don't want or need to be a specialist in other people's crafts.
 Painters don't pretend to be plumbers.
-David Bowie used Producers (and was one for LouReed).
+The mix is where you present your story to the world.
+Make sure it is focused on you.

 We start by talking to understand each other and go from there.
 I will always be honest with you.
 Genre is not an issue for me.